 To pursue board certification or a certificate of added qualification, please read on for more details.

-Our in-person Introduction to Hyperbaric Medicine basic training course is approved by the Undersea and Hyperbaric Medical Society (UHMS) and the National Board of Diving and Hyperbaric Medical Technology (NBDHMT).
+Our in-person Introduction to Hyperbaric Medicine basic training course is approved by the Undersea and Hyperbaric Medical Society (UHMS).

 Privileges to practice hyperbaric medicine are granted by your facility.
 Check with your facility's requirements to earn privileges.